andytaylor/artemis-websphere-integration/README.md

-# artemis-websphere-integration
+# Artemis-websphere-integration
 An example of configuring the Artemis Resource Adapter in WebSphere.

-##Create the Broker
+## Create the Broker

 From the broker registry firstly set ARTEMIS_HOME to point at an Artemis distribution